 Like many in Pakistan, the Levies hate the Taliban.
 Since the attacks of 9/11, Pakistan has been involuntarily absorbed into the War on Terror.
 Taliban activity regularly spills over the border from Afghanistan.
 Bombs are detonated on buses, cities are often ravaged by suicide bombers.
 The Taliban is also used as a scapegoat to cover up drug-related violence in the north, further tainting Pakistan’s international reputation.
 Tourism to Pakistan has halted since it joined the ranks of Terrorist Countries Not To Be Visited.
 The Levies are the primary force for catching and dealing with Taliban activity within Balochistan.
 It’s easy to see why they, of all people, hate the Taliban.

 Despite the dark subject, the mood lightens.
 They show us videos of camping while on Taliban patrol.
 The person setting up the tent is cursing, others are singing, and one is barbecuing.
-They’re no different from any other videos of a guy’s getaway… aside from the assault rifles scattered in the background.
+They’re no different from any other videos of a guy’s getaway… aside from the assault weapons scattered in the background.

 Seven hours after our departure, we arrive in the small town of Dalbandin.
 Our bodies are coated in a deliciously thick layer of paste made from dust and sweat.
 We’re dumped in a hotel room for the night, and it is equally as scorching as the previous night.
 More police with more guns have arrived, and they close the door of our room to get the message across–we are under house (hotel?) arrest, and we are not to leave the building.